TAYLOR RAPLEY

 Registered with the New Zealand Psychologists Board.

-Georgie is a down-to-earth psychologist who brings warmth, authenticity, and curiosity to her mahi.
-She supports clients to navigate the hard stuff with kindness and compassion—helping them reconnect with their inner strength, make sense of what’s going on, and move toward what matters most.
+Georgie is down-to-earth psychologist who brings warmth, curiosity, and a good dose of realness to her mahi.
+She’s all about helping people make sense of what’s going on, reconnect with their inner strength, and take steps toward what matters most.

 Georgie is currently taking on new clients and has immediate availability for Zoom sessions on Wednesdays, Thursdays, and Fridays from 8am - 6pm.